OrelStealth/vsmart-stairs-advanced/README.md

 3. Profit

 # What's difference from default stairs smart prop?
-Default stairs smart prop "test_steps.vsmart" lacks soem of basic features that I tried to fix.
+Default stairs smart prop "test_steps.vsmart" lacks some of basic features that I tried to fix.
 Here's list of new features:
 1. Clockwise rotation: default prop can rotate only counterclockkwise which is the actual reason of creating this prop
 2. Styles: you can now select exact faces you'd like to see
 3. Additional materials: you can pick grid or reflectivity30b texture for better visual blocking